muraft/mDoc/README.md

 	<li id='fn1'> Example.com</li>
 </ol>
 ```
+Note:
+- The result will be written in a new file named 'fileName-markdoc.md'
-Reminder: This tool will also sort the footnote automatically
+- This tool will also sort the footnote automatically